Hampstead School: Sixth Form

-In 2013 the head teacher reported to the police a student who had set up a website critical of the school.

 Debating

 The school's Debating Society meets every Friday and includes students from all year groups.

-In 2005, 21 students from the school were the first team from a comprehensive school to win the cup for the Best Delegation at the Model United Nations (MUN) Forum held in Belfast.
-The conference was attended by around 250 delegates from over 20 schools in England, Canada, Burkina Faso, and America.
-The forum provides participants with the opportunity to debate issues of international concern.
-The students from Hampstead School also received several awards for outstanding individual performances.
+In 2005, 21 students from Hampstead School became the first team from a comprehensive school to win top prize for being best delegation at the Model United Nations (MUN) forum held at Belfast.
+Providing participants with the opportunity to debate issues of international concern, the MUN Forum was attended by over 250 delegates from 20 selected schools throughout England, Canada, Burkina Faso and America.
+Hampstead School students also received several awards for outstanding individual performances.

-In 2017 the school sent two teams to compete at the biennial MUN competition at Woodhouse College in Barnet.
-One of their teams, representing North Korea, won the award of Best Delegation at the conference.
+Entering two teams to compete in the biennial competition hosted by Woodhouse College in North Finchley, one of Hampstead School's teams (representing North Korea) won the 2017 MUN Best Delegation Award.